ComplianceSwiftTech BlogKey IT Compliance Requirements for Healthcare Firms

 4. Audit Logs and Monitoring

-Healthcare firms must track access to systems and ePHI, especially for EHR platforms, billing systems, and cloud applications.
+In addition, healthcare firms must track access to systems and ePHI, especially for EHR platforms, billing systems, and cloud applications.
 HIPAA requires audit controls that record system activity and identify unusual behavior.

 Monitoring Best Practices: